telekrex/gizmo/README.md

 ## Setup
 Required: Python 3, and a terminal.

-Clone or download this repository, then run `pip install -r .packages` from the `/source` folder.
+Clone or download this repository, then run `pip install -r .packages`.

 ## How to run and use
 Running `gizmo.py` will run Gizmo as intended (the main input/output loop).